 Fish kills happen in Florida.
 They are alarming and can be a major turn off to prospective new home owners, board members and residents.
 Read on to learn why fish kills happen.

-In Florida, low dissolved oxygen levels are by far the most common cause of fish kills and usually occur in the warmer months from May through September.
+In Florida, low dissolved oxygen levels are by far the most common cause of a sudden fish kill and usually occur in the warmer months from May through September.
 Fish swimming near the surface of the water, and appearing to be gulping for air indicate a low oxygen problem.
 Low dissolved oxygen levels in a body of water can be caused by many factors including high summer water temperatures, highly organic bottom muck, dense plankton algae blooms, and intense tropical rainstorms flushing in organic debris with extended cloudy weather conditions.

 Storm water run-off high in organic content and chemicals creates a spike in dissolved oxygen demand that can quickly lower lake oxygen levels and raise ammonia, nitrogen and turbidity enough to harm or kill fish populations.
 Sometimes recently applied fertilizer, pesticides and asphalt sealers in watershed runoff are directly toxic enough to cause a fish kill.

 A rarer cause of fish kills is a bloom of golden algae which releases a toxin that suffocates fish.
 As the name suggests, Golden algae are not green in color and the blooms are generally not readily noticeable to the human eye.
 A quick microscopic algal identification by a trained biologist can determine if Golden algae is behind a recent fish kill.